By Travel Tips and Deals \ December 15 2016

-Four years ago I was fortunate enough to ski Utah’s backcountry for the first time and knew I wanted more.
+Five years ago I was fortunate enough to ski Utah’s backcountry for the first time and knew I wanted more.
 More recently I joined the Interconnect Tour between Snowbird, Alta, Brighton and Solitude.
 To say it was epic isn’t an exaggeration.

 As much as I enjoyed both excursions, I knew not to go it alone.
 I simply don’t know enough to be safe.
-That’s why I got super excited when I found out that Brighton Resort is offering an Alpine Touring Workshop this season.
-It's YOUR job to educate yourself before heading into the backcountry and you should know that there are many resources across the entire state.
+That’s why I got super excited when I found out that Brighton Resort is offering an Alpine Touring Workshop last season.
+And great news...it's back for a second season with more sessions available!

 This course is designed for skiers and snowboarders who want to venture into the backcountry, but still need some basic skills.
 It’s not an avalanche course, so I still plan to take AVI 1 this season as well.
 Instead, this course focuses on the practical skills needed to travel in the backcountry, plus some fundamental avalanche awareness.